How to Pour Concrete in Hot Weather

 - Reduced strength and durability that can cause the need for repairs or replacement in the future

-- More difficult finishing from placing and pouring concrete during extremely hot conditions
+- More difficult finishing from placing and pouring concrete during sweltering conditions

 - Increased potential for dry shrinkage after hardening, which can negatively impact the quality of the finish

-- Keep all equipment such as pumps, conveyors and chutes in a shaded area until you need them, or consider applying protective covers if there is no access to shade.
+- Shade your equipment: Keep all equipment, such as pumps, conveyors and chutes, in a shaded area until you need them, or consider applying protective covers if there is no access to shade.
 The shade will help reduce the overall temperature of your equipment, which can prevent some of the challenges associated with pouring concrete in the heat.

-- Have enough workers on hand: Make sure you have a sufficient workforce on hand to complete the task.
-A single person is usually not enough to manage the concrete during pouring, placing and finishing.
+- Have enough workers on hand: Make sure you have a sufficient workforce to complete the task.
+A single person is usually insufficient to manage the concrete during pouring, placing and finishing.

-- Keep in mind that pouring concrete in heat requires the placing of space control joints at smaller intervals than when working in colder conditions.
+- Space control joints properly: Remember that pouring concrete when it’s hot outside requires placing space control joints at smaller intervals than when working in colder conditions.

-- Water will evaporate more quickly as the temperature rises, so equip your laborers with an evaporative retarder so that they can prevent the mix from drying out upon application.
+- Prevent evaporation: Water will evaporate more quickly as the temperature rises, so equip your laborers with an evaporative retarder to prevent the mix from drying out upon application.
 You can also combat evaporation by reducing the mixing time after adding water.

-- Plan on building walls and roofs before pouring indoor concrete slabs.
+- Utilize walls and roofs: Plan on building walls and ceilings before pouring indoor concrete slabs.
 Keep the side forms for all walls and slabs damp by applying cool water.

-- Adding ice to the concrete water mixture can keep it cool and also help to safeguard against excess evaporation.
+- Consider adding ice: Adding ice to the concrete water mixture can keep it cool and also help to safeguard against excess evaporation.

-- Wait for the water to dry: Do not commence the finishing process until there is no more water remaining on the surface of the substrate.
+- Wait for the water to dry: Do not commence the finishing process until there is no more water on the substrate’s surface.

-- Ensure you implement the most appropriate curing process for the project, as doing so will ensure the concrete sets evenly and uniformly.
+- Use the proper curing process: Ensure you implement the most appropriate curing process for the project, as doing so will ensure the concrete sets evenly and uniformly.

 Contact DY Concrete Pumps for More Hot-Weather Concrete Pouring and Pumping Tips

-With more than 30 years of end-user experience in providing the most advanced and reliable concrete pumping machines, we can reliably help you to maximize pouring and pumping concrete in hot weather.
-Contact us right away to learn more.
+With more than 30 years of end-user experience in providing the most advanced and reliable concrete pumping machines, we can help you maximize pouring and pumping concrete in hot weather.
+Contact us to learn more.